nus-cs2103-AY2021S2/tp/docs/UserGuide.md

 FriendDex data is saved as a JSON file at `[JAR file location]/data/addressbook.json`.
 Gui-related settings such as theme preference are saved in the same directory under `preferences.json`.
-Advanced users are welcome to update the data directly by making editing these files.
+Advanced users are welcome to update the data directly by making edits to these files.

 <div markdown="span" class="alert alert-warning">:exclamation: **Caution:**
 If your changes to the data file makes its format invalid, FriendDex will discard all data and start with an empty data file at the next run.